 The Immortalists, by Chloe Benjamin

-It’s 1969 and the four Gold children visit a travelling psychic in Manhattan’s Lower East Side, who tells them individually the date they will die.
+It’s 1969 and the four Gold children visit a traveling psychic in Manhattan’s Lower East Side, who tells them individually the date they will die.
 It then follows their lives as each child has to choose whether to live by the prophecies they were given or whether to ignore them.

 This New York Times bestseller is not only a family-sibling saga, but also examines how much we are in control of our own fate.